Why Is My SD Card Suddenly Blank [Full Reasons & Fixes]

 Why Qiling Disk Master:

-It's a disk management software that anyone can use to modify disk space, create a new partition, combine partitions, and set up a hard drive on Windows.
+A disk management software that allows users to modify disk space, create new partitions, combine partitions, and set up a hard drive on Windows.

-It can create or delete disk partitions, resize or remove partitions, extend system partitions, merge partitions, and above all, format partitions.
-This tool enables efficient formatting of an SD Card, and its Undo button prevents drives or SD Cards from being instantly formatted.
+The tool can create or delete disk partitions, resize or remove partitions, extend system partitions, merge partitions, and format partitions, making it efficient for formatting an SD Card, with the added safety of an Undo button to prevent accidental formatting.

 Step 2.
-Set a new partition label, file system (NTFS/FAT32/EXT2/EXT3/EXT4/exFAT), and cluster size to the selected partition.
+Set a new partition label, file system and cluster size to the selected partition.

 Step 3.
 Click the "Proceed" button to start formatting your SD card.